Scripture Reading: I Thessalonians 1-3 …

 Having moved on from Thessalonica to other cities, Paul longed to know how the church of the Thessalonians was doing, so he finally sent his young friend, Timothy (3:2).
 Having received a good report from Timothy, Paul now writes them this letter to encourage them further to continue in their faith.
 As you read the first three chapters, you feel Paul's love, his urgency and his passion for the Gospel and for the Church.
 He commends the believers, for "your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ" (1:3).
 The Gospel had come to them "with power, with the Holy Spirit and with deep conviction" (1:5).

 Unlike many who hear God's Word preached today, the Thessalonians believed the message Paul preached was from God.
 "We thank God continually because, when you heard from us, you accepted it not as the word of men, but as it actually is, the Word of God, which is at work in you who believe" (2:13).
-The words of a preacher are not inspired Scripture, but when the truth is preached from God's Word it IS God's Word to those who hear it, and it carries with it the power of God as the Holy Spirit works in the minds and hearts of the listeners.
-When people hear something I preach and respond at times by saying, "I'm not sure I agree with you on that," I always challenge them with something like, "Do you believe the Bible says something else?"
 God's Word cannot be compromised; it cannot be discarded at will.
 It must be proclaimed and believed - that's what the Thessalonians did.

 True faith bears fruit and produces devotion to God because it is produced by the very Spirit of God.
 Listen to Paul's heart as he writes, "We loved you so much that we were delighted to share with you not only the Gospel of God but our lives as well" (2:8).
-I love those whom God has given me the privilege of serving as their pastor, as a shepherd of Christ's flock.
-I rejoice when they rejoice in the Lord and I grieve when they grieve.
-And I am concerned when they drift, wander or stray from devotion to Christ and a commitment to His body.
-Paul had that concern for the Thessalonians.
-So MUCH of the visible church today has turned away from God's Word and replaced it with the words of men, have removed repentance from their vocabulary and substituted "praying a prayer" for true faith.
+Like any devoted pastor, Paul had concern for the Thessalonians.
+So MUCH of the visible church today has turned away from God's Word and replaced it with the words of men.
+These are “like sheep without a shepherd” (Matthew 9:36).

 The writer of Hebrews puts it all in focus when he says in Chapter 10 that since we have access to the Most Holy Place through the blood of Christ (vs. 19), "let us draw near to God ... let us hold unswervingly to the hope we profess ... let us consider how we may spur one another on toward love and good deeds ... and let us not give up meeting together" (vss.
 22-25).
 In other words, let's be the Church, the body of Christ, the fellowship of the saints!
 Why?
 Because Jesus is coming back and this life is not all there is!
 Why?
 Because there's more to life than living to please yourself or others.
 There's GOD!!!

 Oh, how I pray that as you read these words you will be drawn to read GOD's Word.
 I pray that the Holy Spirit will open your heart and mind to know the truth and to live in anticipation of Christ's return.
 Nothing ... nothing else will give you strength to endure the trials, the persecution and the temptations that you and I face as we seek to live for Christ in our world today.
 Living by faith in the shadow of Jesus' return makes you understand that every day is important and that your life has eternal significance.
 Don't throw it away on things that may not last past tomorrow.
-Let me close today's thoughts with Paul's words in II Corinthians 4:16-18 ... and I pray you will receive them as, indeed, they are - the very words of God:
+Read Paul's words in II Corinthians 4:16-18, and receive them as, indeed, they are ... the very words of God:

 "Therefore, we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal."

-"Heavenly Father, to hear Your Word, to believe Your Word and to KNOW that I have been chosen and saved by grace through the sacrifice of Jesus on the cross is the foundation of my life.
+"Heavenly Father, to hear and believe Your Word and to KNOW that I have been saved by grace through the sacrifice of Jesus on the cross is the foundation of my life.
 I have no greater joy, no greater hope, no greater peace.
-I long for Christ's return and ask that You would continue Your work in me, that I may be a faithful witness of the Gospel to all I meet.
+I long for Christ's return and ask that You continue Your work in me, that I may be a faithful witness of the Gospel to all I meet.
 My heart is set on pleasing You, Father, and I give You thanks and praise.
 I love You, Father, because You first loved me ... in Jesus' name, Amen"